abengalicoder/SpringBoot/SpringBootQ&A.md

 1
 @EnableAutoConfiguration(excludeName={Sample.class})
 Apart from this, Spring Boot also provides the facility to exclude list of auto-configuration classes by using the spring.autoconfigure.exclude property.
 You can go forward, and add it either in the application.properties or add multiple classes with comma-separated.

+### Mention the advantages of the YAML file than Properties file and the different ways to load YAML file in Spring boot.
+The advantages of the YAML file than a properties file is that the data is stored in a hierarchical format.
+So, it becomes very easy for the developers to debug if there is an issue.
+The SpringApplication class supports the YAML file as an alternative to properties whenever you use the SnakeYAML library on your classpath.
+The different ways to load a YAML file in Spring Boot is as follows:

+Use YamlMapFactoryBean to load YAML as a Map
+Use YamlPropertiesFactoryBean to load YAML as Properties

+# Explain how to register a custom auto-configuration.
+In order to register an auto-configuration class, you have to mention the fully-qualified name under the **@EnableAutoConfiguration key META-INF/spring. factories file.
+Also, if we build the with maven, then this file should be placed in the resources/META-INT directory. **

+# How to instruct an auto-configuration to back off when a bean exists?
+To instruct an auto-configuration class to back off when a bean exists, you have to use the @ConditionalOnMissingBean annotation.
+The attributes of this annotation are as follows:

+value: This attribute stores the type of beans to be checked
+name: This attribute stores the name of beans to be checked